K-Schmitt/HomebrewModManagerSSBU/README.md

 - 📊 Active/disabled mod counters
 - 🎯 Smooth navigation with visual selection

-## 🎯 Screenshots

-The interface displays:
-- List of mods with their status (ON/OFF)
-- Visual indication for folders
-- Active and disabled mod counters
-- Detailed controls

 ## 📦 Prerequisites

 - Nintendo Switch with Custom Firmware (CFW)